Free shipping when you spend $35 or more. Learn more

 Historical Significance

-Buah keluak has a rich history in Southeast Asian cuisine, especially in Peranakan or Nyonya cooking.
+Buah keluak has a rich history in Peranakan or Nyonya cuisine.
 The Peranakans, descendants of Chinese immigrants who settled in the Malay Archipelago, are known for their unique blend of Chinese and Malay culinary traditions.
 Buah keluak has been a staple in their kitchens for generations, used in iconic dishes such as Ayam Buah Keluak, a rich and flavorful chicken stew that traditionally requires 5 days of preparation.

 Preparation: From Toxic to Tantalizing